Survey and Experiments on Mental Disorder Detection via Social Media: From Large Language Models and RAG to Agents: PRELIMINARY

-\begin{itemize}[leftmargin=*] \item \textbf{Emotional Internalization Disorders} are characterized by internal distress, primarily manifested through persistent negative emotions, excessive worry, and a sense of hopelessness toward life.
-Unlike psychotic disorders, where individuals may lose touch with reality through hallucinations or delusions and experience a disruption in their core sense of self, individuals with emotional internalization disorders remain cognitively aware of their struggles, with their distress primarily centered on internal suffering.
-Additionally, in contrast to externalizing disorders, which involve outwardly disruptive behaviors, emotional internalization is defined by self-directed suffering rather than aggression or defiance against social norms.
-However, comorbidity between these disorders may occur in certain cases \cite{mcconaughy1993comorbidity}.
+\begin{itemize}[leftmargin=*] \item \textbf{Internalizing Disorders} are characterized by internal distress, primarily manifested through persistent negative emotions, excessive worry, and a pervasive sense of hopelessness toward life\cite{myers2002ten}.
+Individuals with these disorders typically remain cognitively aware of their struggles, presenting without psychotic symptoms and with intact reality testing ability, with their distress primarily centered on self-directed suffering rather than outward disruption.
+Moreover, comorbidity between internalizing disorders may occur in certain cases \cite{mcconaughy1993comorbidity,garabiles2019exploring}.

-\item \textbf{Psychotic Disorders} are characterized by perceptual disturbances and a fundamental break from reality, often manifesting as hallucinations, delusions, and disorganized thinking, which lead to severe impairments in cognition and social functioning.
-Unlike emotional internalization disorders, where distress remains grounded in reality, schizophrenia and related conditions distort an individual's perception of the world, resulting in profound cognitive disruptions and difficulties in maintaining logical thought processes.
-Furthermore, in contrast to externalizing disorders, which primarily involve behavioral dysregulation, psychotic symptoms do not necessarily lead to impulsive or antisocial behaviors; rather, they cause significant impairments in perception, communication, and daily functioning.
+\item \textbf{Psychotic Disorders} are characterized by perceptual disturbances and a fundamental break from reality, often manifesting as hallucinations, delusions, and disorganized thinking\cite{lieberman2018psychotic}.
+These conditions distort an individual's perception of the world, resulting in profound cognitive disruptions and difficulties in maintaining logical thought processes, which ultimately lead to significant impairments in perception, communication, and daily social functioning.

-\item \textbf{Externalizing Disorders} are primarily characterized by impulsivity, aggression, and rule-breaking behaviors.
-Conditions such as conduct disorder and attention-deficit/hyperactivity disorder (ADHD) often lead individuals to engage in disruptive actions, typically manifesting as hostility, defiance, or difficulties in self-regulation.
-Unlike individuals with emotional internalization disorders, who may withdraw from social interactions due to distress, those with externalizing disorders tend to engage in overtly disruptive behaviors, which can lead to conflicts with peers or authority figures.
-Similarly, while psychotic disorders involve distorted thoughts and perceptions, externalizing disorders are primarily indicative of dysfunctional behavioral control rather than detachment from reality. \end{itemize} Figure \ref{fig:fig4} illustrates how these three types of disorders manifest in social media data.
+\item \textbf{Externalizing Disorders} encompass a spectrum of conditions, including disruptive behavior and dissocial disorders, which are primarily characterized by impulsivity, aggression, and rule-breaking behaviors.
+Conditions such as conduct disorder and attention deficit hyperactivity disorder (ADHD) often lead individuals to engage in disruptive actions, typically manifesting as hostility, defiance, or difficulties in self-regulation.
+These overtly disruptive behaviors often lead to dysfunctional behavioral control and conflicts with peers or authority figures. \end{itemize}